 Worn bearings create a sharp knock that can ultimately cause the engine to fail destructively.
 The expanding gases formed by the burning of gasoline inside the engine are sealed by piston rings.

 They no longer adequately seal the cylinders when piston rings wear, leading to a condition called “blow-by.”
 Blow-by happens as crankcase oil leaks past exhausted rings and is burnt in the cylinder with the fuel mixture.

 Wherever you drive, if a dark cloud of smoke surrounds you, the cylinders themselves may be harmed or the seals of the engine may break apart.
 Often, loose seals can cause the oil to burn too hot in a vehicle.

 Those seals may be at the bottom of the cylinder, and in order to repair those seals, the engine may need to be replaced.

 The total cost of engine repair will depend on what kind of engine you’re repairing.
 For about $300 to $800, a Hyundai engine can be restored to performance specifications.
 While ordering a rebuilt engine will cost from $3,000 to $4,000.

-Your price will also vary depending on whether you want just to rebuild or getting the whole engine.
-When you are rebuilding your engine, you just pay the labor cost.
+Your price will also vary depending on whether you want just to rebuild or get the whole engine.
+When you are rebuilding your engine, you just pay the labour cost.